moos/wordpos/README.md

 than getPOS() which looks up the word in all index files. [stopwords] (https://github.com/NaturalNode/natural/blob/master/lib/natural/util/stopwords.js) are stripped out from text before lookup.

-If text is an array, all words are looked-up -- no deduplication, stopword filter or tokenization is applied.
+If text is an *array*, all words are looked-up -- no deduplication, stopword filter or tokenization is applied.

 getX() functions return the number of parsed words that will be looked up (less duplicates and stopwords).